-Applications can have 2 different types of interaction with tenant installations: interactive user sessions; non-interactive background services.
+An application can have three types of interaction with a tenant: interactive user sessions; non-interactive background services; or hybrid.

 SuperOffice CRM Online supports both types of interactions.
 The first as an application user context and the second as a system user context.